tektronix/keithley/Instrument_Examples/DAQ6510/Mixed_Function_Multi-Channel_Scanning/README.md

 individually closed channels to ensure that connections to the DUT are secure.

 You will find examples for both the SPCI and the TSP command set implementations.
-* Programming languages used: Python 3 and VB.NET
+* Programming languages used: https://www.python.org/ and VB.NET
 * Connections supported: raw sockets and VISA